 Well, I have resigned myself to the fact that I Must Do This Yearly Recap, even if it’s the only post I do all year.
 (To be FAIR, I did write eight other posts in 2015.)

 - What did you do in 2015 that you’d never done before?

 I became an aunt!
 Which also means I threw a baby shower for the first time.
 (I think it turned out okay!)
 I taught myself some very beginning basics of graphic design.
 I spent a night away from my daughter (and in a different state, even!).
 That’s all I can remember.

 - Did you keep your New Year’s resolutions, and will you make more for next year?

-I think those are pretty good priorities for the year ahead, too: baby, husband, balance.
+I think last year’s are pretty good priorities for the year ahead: baby, husband, balance.
 But I’ll add a couple of things: